goostengine/goost-docs/development/general_principles.rst

 users, but lets make some estimations.

-If you're developing a new feature directly in Godot Engine, the proposed feature must be useful for at least 70% of the users.

-Now, if you're developing a new feature in Goost, the feature must be useful for at least **30%** of the users, directly or indirectly.
+If you're developing a new feature directly in Godot Engine, the proposed feature must be useful for at least **70%** of the users.
+Now, if you're developing a new feature in Goost, the feature must be useful for at least **30%** of the users.

 A lot of the existing Goost functionality is a result of not approved and not-yet-approved proposals by Godot Engine's core developers but which received